dogweather/forkful/content/en/cpp/good-coding-practices/logging.md

 weight: 17
 ---

-## What & Why?
-Logging in the context of programming is the process of recording events, states, and information to a file or another output medium.
-Programmers log to keep track of what's happening in their applications, to debug issues, and to monitor performance for future analysis and optimization.

 ## How to:
 Let's say you're working on a Linux box and you want to chuck your logs into a file with good 'ol C++.
 You'll want to include the `<iostream>` and `<fstream>` libraries to do file operations.
 Here’s a quick example: